 The Annual Meeting of the corporation shall be held at such time and place as designated by the majority of the Board of Directors.
-Sixty days previous notice must be mailed to each active member of the corporation, at his or her last know P. O. address, giving the time and place of the meeting.
+Sixty days previous notice must be mailed to each active member of the corporation, at his or her last know P. O. address, or to the electronic mailing address on record for each member, giving the time and place of the meeting.

 All meetings of the Board of Directors and general membership shall be conducted according to the current edition of Robert Rules of Order, newly revised, inasmuch as they do not conflict with these by-laws.

 These by-laws may be amended, altered, or changed at any called or Annual Meeting of the members, with the approval of two-thirds of the members present, sixty days notice being given to the active members of the corporation.
 The mailing of a copy of any proposed resolution or of any proposed change in these by-laws to the post office address of each active member, shall be deemed a sufficient compliance with this article.

 ARTICLE XII Committees

 The standing committees shall be at least the following: